 Please note: A married person applying to serve without their spouse will only be accepted for a maximum of three (3) months.

 Can single parent families volunteer to serve onboard?

-The ship is very limited in the number of family cabins available and therefore they must be allocated to crew that can work full-time in a critical operational position onboard.
-When we accept any family unit, we expect one of the parents to work full-time while the other parent’s main responsibility (due in a large part to safety issues) would be to take care/watch after their children when they are not in school.
-This would not work in the case of the single-parent family, as their time would have to be split between their parental and shipboard duties and therefore not allowing the crew member to work full-time.
+The ship is very limited in the number of family cabins available and therefore they must be allocated to crew that can work full-time in a critical position onboard.
+When we accept any family, we expect one of the parents to work full-time while the other parent’s main responsibility (due in a large part to safety issues) would be to take care of/watch their children when they are not in school.
+Therefore, this would not work in the case of the single-parent family, as their time would have to be split between their parental and shipboard duties and therefore not allowing the crew member to work full-time.

 How many children are onboard?

 We have over 60 beds for children, with children between the ages of one and eighteen living onboard the Africa Mercy during the school year.
 A second ship will have a larger capacity for children, and combined we will have over 170 beds available for children!

 What are the advantages for children living onboard?

-Children are exposed to many different cultures and nationalities.
+Children are introduced to many new cultures and nationalities.
 They have opportunities to join the family in interacting with those we come to serve.
-The Academy offers a great Christian school with small classes and excellent academics.
+The Academy offers a fantastic accredited Christian international school with small classes and excellent academics.
 There are lots of positive role models serving onboard for children to interact with.